LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ![vodasearch](images/searchid.png)

 You can try different search types and queries to find more specific data.
 You may add your own function to get other data like ESG basic score from ESG endpoints so you can understand more about RDP API usage.

-Pleae note that in this article we will not talk about Azure serverless function deployment.
+Please note that in this article, we will not talk about Azure serverless function deployment.
 You can find additional details from [Azure Document](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies).

 ## Summary

 In this article, we have explained the basic concepts of the Serverless Architecture and Azure serverless function.
 We also provide a sample .NET Core serverless function to demonstrate a basic workflow to get Access Token from RDP.
-Then the user can then use the access token to retrieve ESG universe data using the RDP ESG universe API.
+The user can then use the access token to retrieve ESG universe data using the RDP ESG universe API.
 The serverless function we create in this article is a normal function with the HTTP Trigger type, so it should be a simple sample app for a user who wants to start using RDP API to create a serverless function on Azure.
 After you understand a concept, you should design your app and utilize the Azure function to get any other data from the Refinitiv Data Platform.

 ## References